 Let the fire of this revelation shine the shit out of the amazing matter and circumstances already burning in your life and let it guide you to keep paying mad homage to your artist homies.

 The artists that colour our lives and social feeds with adornments and pieces that celebrate our high standards for quality and, of course, range of motion.
 We want to move freely and move efficiently in clothing that embodies not just our skin suits but the way we personally impact and influence the space around us.
-We are not eco-conscious, but eco-fucking-DRIVEN.

 - Shop consignment/used or create a clothing exchange with friends.
 You know that friend who has that amazing denim jacket hanging in their closet that they never wear?
 Consider offering them a trade!
 You might both be surprised with what you come home with.
-My previous post is full of tips and tricks on how to donate clothing and shop consignment (check it out here).

 - Buy less but buy better!
-The co-found of Free Label was recently interviewed (here) and shared this beautiful piece of wisdom: "If you commit to buying fewer garments and choose high quality and ethically made pieces, you feel a much deeper connection to the things you wear."
+The co-founder of Free Label was recently interviewed (here) and shared this beautiful piece of wisdom: "If you commit to buying fewer garments and choose high quality and ethically made pieces, you feel a much deeper connection to the things you wear."
 I couldn't agree more.
 We need to stop looking at fashion as a disposable product and start treating each piece as a treasure or an investment.
 This article in the Atlantic gives the tip to spend at least $150 on each item of clothing.
 If you consciously make the decision to buy individual quality pieces less often, you will eventually end up with a wardrobe stocked full of garments that are built to last.